spences10/blog.scottspence.me/src/pages/2018/2018-12-31-react-context-api-with-gatsby/index.md

 (`<BlogThemeProvider>`) so we'll use ES6 destructuring to pull out the `theme` object.

+The styled-components `ThemeProvider` can now use the `theme` object supplied by the `<BlogThemeContext.Consumer>` so it's safe to remove the import from `globalStyle`.

 ```js
 const TemplateWrapper = ({ children }) => (
   <BlogThemeProvider>